MaryamAli21/dinosCript-Quiz-project/README.md

 it’s straight forward, but the the main button on the page is already all the instruction some one need to get started! the user can resetart  once the quiz is finished.

 # Attributions
-basic quiz machinizm using javascript widly used in open source
+Basic quiz machinizm using javascript widly used in open source

 Technologies Used
 This game was coded using Javascript CSS and  HTML.